 Here you can see your 12 marble bags, each on their own step, each with the same seven marbles.

-Of course, the bags represent keys, and the marbles represent the notes in each key.
+Of course, the bags represent the keys of the song, and the marbles represent the notes in each key.

 Say you pick a key and play the notes 1-4-5, one after the other.

 Whatever “numbers” you play in one key can also be played in any other key.